Find Grad Schools

 7 Yearly Graduations

 The 2nd most popular school in the country for engineering tech majors who are seeking their graduate certificate is Portland State University.
 Roughly 23,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,106 per year, while in-state graduate students, on average, pay $14,817 per year.
-For the 2020-2021 academic year, 7 graduate certificates were handed out to engineering tech majors at Portland State University.
-Of these students, 57% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $15,048 per year.
+During the most recent year for which we have data, 7 people received their graduate certificate in engineering tech from Portland State University.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 Below are some popular majors that are similar to engineering tech that offer graduate certificates.